Mathuv/guides-django/README.md

 # Django Starters

 Django Starters will walk users through the process of creating their own Django Templates that can be used to easily start new Django web development projects.
-Specifically, we will focus on the minimum requirements for setting up a development environment, advanced project layouts, settings and tooling systems.
+Specifically, we will focus on the minimum requirements for setting up a development environment, advanced project layouts, Django Project Settings and tooling systems.

 ## Django-Starters